aanchal22/exam-1/README.md

 ### Normalization and Entity-relationship diagramming

 This section contains responses to the questions on normalization and entity-relationship diagramming.

+- abide by [the instructions](./instructions/instructions.md#entering-respones-into-the-readme-file) for how to enter responses into this file correctly.

 1. Is the data in `users.csv` in fourth normal form?